Chinese online retailer LightIn The Box soars in debut

 A spate of Chinese companies hit U.S. exchanges in 2010 but the market for these offerings largely dried up as investors became wary of corporate governance and transparency.

-Scandals at companies such as Sino-Forest Corp SNOFF.PK and Longtop Financial Technologies LFTy.SG also spooked investors.
+Scandals at companies such as Sino-Forest Corp and Longtop Financial Technologies also spooked investors.

-Beijing-based LightIn The Box, which sells everything from mobile phones to fishing rods, competes with industry behemoth Alibaba ALIAB.UL.
+Beijing-based LightIn The Box, which sells everything from mobile phones to fishing rods, competes with industry behemoth Alibaba.

 Alibaba is also in the process of launching a massive IPO, expected as early as the fourth quarter of this year.